msross94/msross94.github.io/_teaching/econ310.md

 location: "Chapel Hill, NC"
 ---

-Econ 310 is a intermediate microeconomics course designed to teach students who are not majoring in economics.
+Econ 310 is an intermediate microeconomics course designed to teach students who are not majoring in economics.